Clean Water Act

 PREPA is subject to the provisions of environmental laws, both at the state and federal levels, related to the Federal Clean Water Act (CWA).
 Its strict compliance is regulated by the Federal Environmental Protection Agency (EPA) and the Environmental Quality Board (JCA), which ensure that liquid discharges have the least possible impact on our ecosystems.

 PREPA is committed to maintaining compliance with the regulations related to the Federal Clean Water Act and the regulation of protection of groundwater supplies of the JCA.
-In fiscal year 2013-14, PREPA invested in the construction of secondary containment (container dikes) in some 17 substations with the purpose of preventing and controlling spills of oil into water bodies, as part of compliance with the Prevention Plans, Control, and Countermeasures implemented in the Directorates of Transmission and Distribution and Generation.
-In addition, the PREPA managed the closure of several underground injection systems (SIS) located in different regions of the Island.
+In fiscal year 2013-14, PREPA invested in the construction of secondary containment (container dikes) in some 17 substations with the purpose of preventing and controlling oil spills into bodies of water, as part of compliance with the Prevention Plans, Control, and Countermeasures implemented in the Directorates of Transmission and Distribution and Generation.
+In addition, PREPA managed the closure of several underground injection systems (SIS) located in different regions of the Island.

-Related to the Discharge Permits of the National Pollutant Discharge Elimination Systems (NPDES) program in thermoelectric power plants, a compliance level of 99% has been reached consistently with the provisions of the same for the 2013 calendar year.
+Related to the Discharge Permits of the National Pollutant Discharge Elimination Systems (NPDES) program in thermoelectric power plants, a compliance level of 99% has been reached consistently with its provisions for the 2013 calendar year.
 As part of efforts to maintain compliance with current and future regulations, PREPA is designing and implementing the following projects:

 - Water Supply Project of the Irrigation Canal of Lake Patillas to the Generatriz Aguirre Complex

 - Project for Improvements to the Wastewater Treatment System of the San Juan Plant